China Travel: Fascinating Yunnan Province

 The comprehensive Journey throughout the Yunnan ProvinceMap

-This trip, rich in variety, begins in Kunming, the capital of Yunnan Province in south-west China.
+Your journey starts in Kunming, the capital of Yunnan Province in south-west China.
 Kunming, with a population of 7 million, is 1,900 meters above sea level on the Yunnan-Guizhou Plateau.
 Because of the pleasant, all year round spring climate, the city of Kunming is also called the “city of eternal spring of China”.

 From Kunming, your journey through Yunnan goes west on the highway to Yunnan Yi.